 Who is Saint Nicholas’s companion, Zwarte Piet?

-This was our first encounter with Zwarte Piet, sporting a blackened face, dark cape, and brandishing a wooden switch to scare children.
+This was our first encounter with Zwarte Piet, with his blackened face, dark cape, and wooden switch to scare children.

 Historically, legends and depictions of Zwarte Piet have at times intermingled with those of Krampus, a terrifying pre-Christian pagan beast who was the son of Hel, the female ruler of the realm of the dead in Norse mythology.

 Though the exact origins of Zwarte Piet are unclear, legends abound which show him as an evil, dark-skinned man with Moorish origins.
-Historically he was possibly enslaved by – or a servant to – Saint Nicholas.
+He was possibly enslaved by – or a servant to – Saint Nicholas.